TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_AntiPatterns.md

 * Continuous attention to technical excellence and *good design* enhances agility.

 ...but design is still-too-often thought of as "the thing you do at the start".
 This means the "continuous" part of the statement gets interpreted by programmers as "it's OK to dive right into things and see where I end up", because that's what a lot them would rather do - write code in a quiet corner somewhere and solve abstract problems that are only spuriously connected to reality.
-Finding out what the problem really is can be *hard* and involves actually interacting with people who probably won't react positively to your first few bright ideas.
+Finding out what the problem really is can be *hard* and involves actually interacting with people who probably won't react positively to your first few "bright" ideas.

-Taking chunks of [Uncle Bob Martin](https://learning.oreilly.com/library/view/clean-code-a/9780136083238/) about writing code iteratively out of context can be used to justify this behaviour, though only by doing all of the "red" part of "red / green / refactor", with a little bit of "green" just to keep your manager off your back, and ignoring the "refactor" part completely because you don't know how to do it.
+Taking the bits from [Uncle Bob Martin](https://learning.oreilly.com/library/view/clean-code-a/9780136083238/) about writing code iteratively, and arbitrarily quoting them out of context, can be used to justify this behaviour.
+This behaviour usually settles into a pattern of...:

+* Doing the "red" part of "red / green / refactor".
+* Sprinkling in a big of "green" just to keep your manager off your back.
+* Ignoring the "refactor" part completely because hey it's the hard bit and you never worked out how to do it properly.

 However - just launching into the solution without putting some concious effort into some sort of design, without applying a few decent design principles to the problem, is almost certainly going to end up in mess.
-Eric Evans in his [Blue Book](https://learning.oreilly.com/library/view/domain-driven-design-tackling/0321125215/) even recommends brainstorming design ideas for your solution until there's nothing left but stupid suggestions, though Mr Evans generally doesn't seem to worry unduly about delay.
+Eric Evans in his [Blue Book](https://learning.oreilly.com/library/view/domain-driven-design-tackling/0321125215/) even recommends brainstorming design ideas for your solution until there's nothing left but stupid suggestions, though Mr Evans generally doesn't seem to worry about delay that much.

 Hey - whether you do it conciously or not, there *will be a design*, but if you haven't worked on it explicitly, it'll be a bad one.
 The only person who will understand and be able to change it will be you, most likely by breaking other bits of it when you do.
 And you'll then have to wait for customers to tell you what you broke, as well.
 Which brings us to...: